OPTIMIZING EMV REFUND PROCESSES FOR BATCH TRANSACTIONS

 Modal showing the Refund Amount field.

-Selecting `Refund Only This Sales Order` reveals the Refund Amount input field.
+Selecting `Refund Only This Sales Order` reveals the Refund Amount input field, with the full sales order amount prefilled.

 Mockup showing the warning modal.